 The Institute is widely recognized for providing practitioners with the most current clinical and scientific breakthroughs in treatments.
-We are proud to announce that AIB has qualified us as a Center of Specialty Care!
+We are proud announce that AIB has qualified us as a Center of Specialty Care!

 ● According the National Institute of Health (NIH), dizziness or loss of balance will affect 90 million Americans sometime during their lifetime.

 ● Dizziness is the number one complaint reported to medical providers in adults 70 years of age or older.